Academic Policies

 For more information about how to file or revoke a Pass/Fail Option, see Gallatin's Pass/Fail Option Web site.

-- Multiple Pass/Fail Option grades were permitted for Spring 2020, even for all courses for which a student was registered.
-(Normally we permit only one Pass/Fail grade per academic year.) *NOTE: In Spring 2020, students could elect to have the Senior Project graded Pass/Fail; however, Senior Projects graded Pass/Fail were ineligible for honors, as only Senior Projects graded using a weighted grade of A through F are accorded honors.
+- Multiple Pass/Fail Option grades are permitted for Spring 2026, even for all courses for which a student was registered.
+(Normally we permit only one Pass/Fail grade per academic year.)

-- Spring 2020 courses used to satisfy the liberal arts, global / historical, and first-year requirements were permitted to be graded with a Pass/Fail option.
+- Spring 2026 courses used to satisfy the liberal arts, global / historical, and critical race studies requirements are permitted to be graded with a Pass/Fail option.
 (Normally this is not permitted at all.)

-- Pass/Fail grades were accepted for language courses from Elementary I through Advanced Grammar at the NYU global sites.
+- Pass/Fail grades are accepted for language courses from Elementary I through Advanced Grammar at the NYU global sites.
 (Normally this is not permitted at all.)

-- For Spring 2020 courses with the Pass/Fail option, failing grades for Spring courses were converted to F*.
+- For Spring 2026 courses with the Pass/Fail option, failing grades for Spring courses will be converted to F*.
 While this grade results in no credit for a course, it is not factored into the grade point average.
-Therefore, the Pass/Fail option has no GPA impact on the Spring 2020 semester.
-(Normally all F grades are computed in the GPA.)
+Therefore, the Pass/Fail option has no GPA impact on the Spring 2026 semester.
+(Normally all F grades are computed in the GPA.

-- The number of Pass/Fail options a student exercised for Spring 2020 courses does not count in the student’s maximum number of Pass/Fail options permitted.
+- The number of Pass/Fail options a student exercised for Spring 2026 courses does not count in the student’s maximum number of Pass/Fail options permitted.
 The regular policy states: “The pass/fail grade option may be used on one course only per full-time academic year, that is once within 32 credits.
 Students may only exercise the pass/fail option a total of four times during their academic career.”
-Students enrolled in Spring 2020, however, may exclude Spring 2020 entirely when calculating the total number of Pass/Fail options allowed.
+Gallatin students enrolled at NYU Abu Dhabi or NYU Tel Aviv in Spring 2026, however, may exclude Spring 2026 entirely when calculating the total number of Pass/Fail options allowed.

 Repeating Courses